A Service Group of the Genealogical Society of Victoria

 AGM, followed by discussion "What is your most precious family object (non-British)?
 Everyone is invited to bring in an item of special interest and give a very brief overview of it.
 (The “item” is not necessarily your spouse, but bring him or her along anyway!)

 Important note.
 On the same day, 17August, between 10 am and 12 noon, the GSV will host Mr. George Helon from Queensland, who will conduct a specialist workshop on Polish and Eastern European research.
 Places are limited to 35 people.
 George is probably the most highly qualified man in Australia for this task.
 He is a life member of the GSV, and has at least two titles in the GSV catalogue.
-Hurry, booking are now limited!
+Sorry, fully booked!

 16 November 2019 - 1pm